Why Are Businesses Not Satisfied With Their Conversion Rates, And What Can They Do About It?

 As CRO is a rapidly evolving industry, staying updated with industry is a constant challenge for many.
 Limited industry knowledge sometimes also accounts for making wrong choices while choosing a CRO platform and prioritizing A/B testing hypotheses that might not be beneficial.

-According to a survey by ConversionXL, 41% had no one in particular who was accountable for optimization efforts.
-The survey also showed that around 30% of companies had a dedicated employee assigned to the task.
+According to a survey by ConversionXL, 41% of businesses had no one in particular who was accountable for optimization efforts.

-In most of the cases, there is no one analyzing the data carefully, giving a well-researched suggestion, running tests, and boosting the conversion rate.
-Besides this, the lack of a defined process is a constant problem.
+It’s important to have one person primarily responsible for a CRO effort.
+They will be tasked with analyzing the data carefully, giving a well-researched suggestion, running tests, and boosting the conversion rate.
+As well as this, the lack of a defined process is a constant problem.

 - Unexplored CRO capabilities